 After tallying the hours, award each LSP who has attended the conference an LSP Board Continuing Education Certificate showing how many credits the LSP has earned, based on the rules for calculating credits set forth above.

 Internet Courses.
-Notwithstanding the specific requirements set forth in 309 CMR 3.09(1) through (9), the Board may, at its discretion, approve for continuing education credit courses offered over the Internet.
-The Board may, as it sees fit and on a course-by-course basis, impose special requirements and/or conditions on Internet course providers and/or LSPs taking said courses.
+Notwithstanding the specific requirements set forth in 309 CMR 3.09(1) through (9), the Board may, as it sees fit and on a course-by-course basis, impose special requirements and/or conditions on Internet courses (including live webinars and on-demand courses), course providers and/or LSPs taking said courses.

+(11) The Board may conduct an audit or request information from any course provider or sponsoring organization to ensure that the course provider or sponsoring organization is meeting the standards set forth in 309 CMR 3.00.
+Such provider or sponsoring organization shall fully cooperate with the Board in accommodating such audit or providing such information in a timely manner.
+A determination by the Board that a course provider or sponsoring organization is not meeting the standards set forth in 309 CMR 3.00 may result in the Board not approving existing and future courses offered by that course provider or sponsoring organization.

 APPENDIX A STANDARD TRACK DEGREES